 The survey asks roughly 300+ senior executives of companies whether their main products are for consumers or non-consumers, and then asks how they think product prices will change in the next six months.
 Based on survey responses, we have been able to report expectant changes in consumer and producer prices, as well as a variety of other related indices.
 Companies surveyed are across different sectors, including consumer, industrial, real estate, manufacturing and staple.

-In May, the CKGSB Business Conditions Index (BCI) continued to fall, dropping from 40.8 to 37.3 (Figure 1), well below the confidence threshold of 50.0.
+In November, the CKGSB Business Conditions Index (BCI) registered 43.4, from 42.5 in October, remaining below the confidence threshold of 50.0.
 (Chinese version available here).

 For more information, or to arrange an interview with Professor Li Wei, please email firstname.lastname@example.org.